Mike Quigley: Tenure

+Quigley's official House portraits over the years.

 On July 12, 2017, Quigley introduced H. R. 2884, "The Communications Over Various Feeds Electronically for Engagement Act (COVFEFE Act)".
 The bill would require the National Archives to preserve and store social media posts by the President of the United States.
 It was referred to the House Committee on Oversight and Government Reform on the same day, yet saw no further congressional action.

 On September 30, 2023, Quigley was the sole Democrat to vote against Republican-introduced legislation to keep the U.S. government funded, citing its lack of aid to Ukraine.
 Quigley voted in favor of three military aid package supplementals for Ukraine, Israel, and Taiwan respectively in April 2024, along with most Democrats.

 Quigley voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.